 Although there’s an unstable foresight for the global outsourcing industry in 2018, the Philippines outsourcing firms stand to pull off firm services and reliable workers.
 BPO companies in the Philippines continue to prosper and react positively to Trump on outsourcing jobs.

 2. Expansion and High-Rates

-Previously, outsourcing services ranged from voice-based, IT-related services, and customer services.
+Before, outsourcing services ranged from voice-based, IT-related services, and customer services.
 With the fast-paced global trends, we’re down to provide services tailored to different industries in various types.
 Offshore services continuously expand the range of aid we can offer to grow most firms.
 More brands stretch mainly from the U.S. which is an indication of a blooming career in the global outsourcing industry in 2018.
-As PH caters exceptional services, the country continues to develop more cities into outsourcing targets.
+As PH caters exceptional services, the country continues to develop more cities into task farming targets.

 3. AI (Artificial Intelligence) Technology Trend